FeDXL: Provable Federated Learning for Deep X-Risk Optimization: FeDXL for DXO

-It is notable that our analysis for FedX2 with moving average gradient estimator for solving CPR is different from previous studies for local momentum methods \citep{yu2019linear,karimireddy2020mime}, which used a moving average with a fixed momentum parameter for computing a gradient estimator in local steps for the ERM problem.
-In contrast, in FedX2 the momentum parameter $\beta$ is decreasing as $R$ increases, which is similar to centralized algorithms for solving compositional problems~\citep{DBLP:journals/siamjo/GhadimiRW20,wang2022finite}.
+Our analysis for FeDXL2 with moving average gradient estimator is different from previous studies for local momentum methods for ERM problems\citep{yu2019linear,karimireddy2020mime}, which used a fixed momentum parameter.
+In contrast, in FeDXL2 the momentum parameter $\beta$ is decreasing as $R$ increases, which is similar to centralized algorithms compositional problems~\citep{DBLP:journals/siamjo/GhadimiRW20,wang2022finite}.